 - The manager must strike up conversations

-- They must build networks across the business
+- The manager must build networks across the business

-Your time is of a premium.
+A manager’s time is of a premium.
 There are many distractions.
-Emails need to be answered; your team’s needs met; problems overcome.
+Emails need to be answered; their team’s needs met; problems overcome.
 It’s easy to put that good old walkabout off until you have the time.

-Forbes identify that employees who are listened to, are 4.6 times more likely to feel empowered to perform their best at work.
+- Forbes identifies that employees who are listened to, are 4.6 times more likely to feel empowered to perform their best at work.

 The focus should always be on learning.
 They don’t have to be big learning points, but nevertheless, some form of reflection really helps the individual, team and the business in the long run.